madpilot/pyptv3/README.md

-# pyptv3 - Access the Public Transport Victoria API with Python 3
+# pyptv3 - Access the Public Transport Victoria API with Python 3 ![https://travis-ci.org/madpilot/pyptv3.svg?branch=master]

-pyptv3 is a Python library that provides a light wrapper around version 3 of the Public Transport Victoria (PTV) API.
+pyptv3 is a Python 3.6+ library that talks to version 3 of the Public Transport Victoria (PTV) API.

 The PTV Timetable API provides direct access to Public Transport Victoria’s public transport timetable data.